edges-collab/edges-bowman2018-pipeline/README.md

 The pipeline consists of a few components:

-1. A top-level `nextflow` workflow file (ending in `.nf`).
+1. A top-level `bowman2018.nf` workflow file.
 This defines the overall run logic of the pipeline.
-We keep all of our pipelines in `nextflow-pipelines/` to keep things organized (for example, `nextflow-pipelines/bowman2018.nf` has the pipeline to reproduce the B18 results).
-See below for more information about this file.
-2. A set of config files, in `config/`.
-In this directory are a bunch of directories.
-   Each of these subdirectories defines a "case", which is what the `--case` argument above referred to.
-Basically these are just different parameter sets for choices in running the pipeline.
-The case that most accurately reproduces B18 is `bowman2018repro-injectbeam-injectrfi`.
-In each directory are a set of YAML files.
-   Each file houses parameters that will be imputed to the *Jupyter Notebooks* that run the analysis (see below).
-Any parameter defined in the top "Parameter" cell of a notebook can be included in these YAML files.
-3. A `src/` folder in which resides a normal Python package, called `edges-pipelines`.
-   This is what will be installed when you do `uv pip install -e .` (or `uv sync`).
-   This package houses some utility functions that are used in the analysis notebooks, that don't really fit in any other EDGES repo.
+2. A set of config files, in `configs/`.
+These are just different parameter sets for choices in running the pipeline.
+Each file controls the parameters for one notebook in the pipeline (the notebook it controls is the prefix of the filename, so e.g. the config controlling the beam factor computation is `beamfac.yaml`).
+If the YAML file has anything else in the title, it indicates a specific case, e.g.
+   `dayavg-injectflags.yaml` is the config for the day-averaging notebook for the case where we inject RFI flags from the legacy pipeline.
-4. Once you install `edges-pipelines` you will also have access to the `epipe` program.
+4. This pipeline depends on the `edges-pipeline-utils` package (which is installed when you run `uv sync` above).
+This gives access to the `epipe` program.
    This program has a few commands, for example: `get-ydays`, `gather` and `run`.
    These commands are used within the `nextflow` workflow file, but you can also just use them from the CLI to test things out.
 5. There is a `results/` folder, which is where the results of the pipeline will be stored.
 Each `case` will be saved to a different subfolder.
 If you change the parameters *within* a case, the results will be over-written.
-Importantly, within this folder there are `notebook-html/` and `notebook-ipynb/` folders housing all the evaluated analysis notebooks (with plots included) from the runs.
+Importantly, within this folder there is a  `notebooks/` folder housing all the evaluated analysis notebooks (with plots included) from the runs.
 6. Once you do a run, there will also be a `work/` folder, which houses the intermediate cache products of the run.
 You'll only interact with this folder if you're debugging.
+7. The `nextflow.config` file houses configuration options for `nextflow` itself, as well as some parameters for the pipeline (e.g. where the raw data is stored, what kernel to use for running the notebooks, etc).
+8. Importantly, the `nextflow.config` also defines a list of "profiles", each of which corresponds to a different "case" for the pipeline.
+Each profile specifies the set of YAML config files that will be used.
+Thus, changing which entire case to run can be accomplished by changing the `-profile` on the CLI when running `nextflow`.
+9. Even when running different `profiles`, still use `-resume` every time -- this way when you are only changing parameters affecting the end of the processing, you will avoid a lot of unnecessary recomputation.

 ### The `nextflow` workflow file